alibaba/AICITY2024_Track2_AliOpenTrek_CityLLaVA/README.md

 ## Inference

-Firstly, you should check the parameters defined at `./scripts/inference.sh`, ensure that all essential files exist.
+Firstly, you should check the parameters defined at `./scripts/inference.sh`, ensure that all essential files and model exist.

-Note that should modify the path in Line 8 in `./llava/serve/batch_inference_block.py` (sys.path.append)

 Now you can do inference on WTS_TEST_SET: